rocketstop/simpletranscode/README.md

 Currently, the two log files that this script produces will always be written.

 ## TODO:
-Edit to produce a 'quiet' option with no log output.
+Edit to produce a 'verbose' option for log output, with default set as no logging.

-Configuration file.
+Create a configuration file for paths.

 Add a few different options for transcode quality.

-Better logging and error messages
+Better logging and error messages.

+Workflow/Queue/Throttle?
+(If multiple recordings finish simultaneously).